-49. PJM shall open the Coincident Peak Hours screen in the Capacity Exchange system on November 1 for the submittal of hourly generation output data for coincident peak hours post the Non-Retail BTMG generation output template that is applicable for the calendaryear/Planning Period on the pim website no later than October 31 prior to such calendaryear/Planning Period prior November 1 through October 31 reporting period.
+49. PJM shall open the Coincident Peak Hours screen in the Capacity Exchange system on November 1 for the submittal of hourly generation output data for coincident peak hours applicable for prior November 1 through October 31 reporting period..

-50. The hourly generation output data for the entire unit shall be reported in the Coincident Peak Hours screen in Capacity Exchangethe Non-Retail BTMG generation output template.
-If a portion of the hourly generation output participated in a PJM Market, such portion of the hourly generation output shall also be reported on the Non-Retail BTMG generation output template.
+50. The hourly generation output data for the entire unit shall be reported the Coincident Peak Hours screen in Capacity Exchange.
+If a portion of the hourly generation output participated in a PJM Market, such portion of the hourly generation output shall also be reported.

-51. An-The responsible LSE/EDC must submit a completed Non-Retail BTMG generation output data in the Coincident Peak Hours screen in Capacity Exchange system prior to the closing of screen on November 30.
-Generation output data is viewable to both the responsible LSE/EDC and the EDC responsible for calculating the network service peak load and obligation peak load of the wholesale area in the zone. template for the applicable-calendar year year/Planning Period.
-The Non-Retail BTMG generation output template must be submitted to PJM at BTMG@pjm.com and to the applicable EDC contact no later than November 30 prior to such calendar year/Planning Period.
+51. The responsible LSE/EDC must submit generation output template for the applicable calendar year year/Planning Period.
+The Non-Retail BTMG generation output data in the Coincident Peak Hours screen in Capacity Exchange system prior to the closing of screen on November 30.
+Generation output data is viewable to both the responsible LSE/EDC and the EDC responsible for calculating the network service peak load and obligation peak load of the wholesale area in the zone.